-Fariba completed a health-focused Masters of Social Work at the University of Waterloo and the Assaulted Women and Children Counselor and Advocate Program from George Brown College.
+Fariba completed a health-focused Masters of Social Work at the University of Waterloo and the Assaulted Women and Children Counsellor and Advocate Program from George Brown College.
 Fariba has been registered with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) since 2014.
-She is fluent in English, Farsi (Iran), Azeri (Azerbaijan) and Dari (Afghanistan).
+She is fluent in English, Farsi, Azeri, and Dari.

-Fariba has had the opportunity to support many individuals from diverse populations as they navigated various life challenges and transitions, such as: trauma, relationship issues, co-parenting, divorce, infidelity, grief, trust, emotional, physical, sexual abuse, anxiety, depression and low self-esteem.
-More specifically, Fariba’s experiences have centered on working with women who have experienced domestic violence and sexual trauma.
+Fariba has had the opportunity to support many individuals from diverse populations as they navigated various life challenges and transitions, such as: anxiety, depression, trauma, relationship issues, co-parenting, divorce, infidelity, grief, trust, emotional, physical, sexual abuse, and low self-esteem.
+More specifically, Fariba’s experiences have centred around working with those who have experienced anxiety, depression, domestic violence and sexual trauma.

 Fariba uses a combination of approaches to meet the client’s needs and goals for therapy.
-These approaches include Trauma-Informed Practices, Solution-Focused, Narrative Therapy, Cognitive Behavioural Therapy, Motivational Interviewing, Dialectical Behavioural Therapy, and Mindfulness.
+These approaches include Trauma-Informed Practices, Eye Movement Desensitization and Reprocessing (EMDR), Solution-Focused, Narrative Therapy, Cognitive Behavioural Therapy, Motivational Interviewing, Dialectical Behavioural Therapy, Mindfulness, and Gottman Method Relational Therapy.

 Fariba enjoys spend time with partner and family, reading, traveling, dance, music, long walk in the nature and meditation.